Omni Calculator logo

 Obtain your VA Certificate of Eligibility (COE)

 You need to show your mortgage lender your VA loan Certificate of Eligibility, or COE, as proof that you're eligible for a VA loan.
 If your lender is VA-approved, it may be easier to ask them to obtain the COE for you.
-Else, you can apply for the document yourself.
+Otherwise, you can apply for the document yourself.

 If you are applying to get a COE, you'll need to establish proof of service.
 The documents you need to submit as proof to obtain a COE vary based on your current status with the military – whether you're an active-duty military member, a veteran, or a surviving spouse.